CSU-KangHu/HiTE/README.md

  --outdir ${output_dir} \
  [other parameters]

- # The options "--genome" and "--outdir" need to be specified as absolute paths.
+ # (1) The options "--genome" and "--outdir" need to be specified as absolute paths.

- # The option "-B" is used to specify directories to be mounted.
+ # (2) The option "-v" is used to specify directories to be mounted.
  #     It is recommended to set ${host_path} and ${container_path} to your user directory, and ensure
  #     that all input and output files are located within the user directory.

  # e.g., my command: docker run -v /home/hukang:/home/hukang kanghu/hite:2.0.4 python main.py
  # --genome /home/hukang/HiTE/demo/genome.fa